Talecember – Worldbuilding Art Challenge

 The Prompts are divided, and as you can see on the list – 9 days are dedicated to Flora, the other 9 to Fauna, and next 9 days focus on geography.
 The first and the last prompts are left to your decision on what you want to focus on.

 In comparison to the prompt list from 2020 year, there are 2 break days.

 – If you want you can share your work on Reddit.
 I will make a post on the r/Wordlbuilding for each day, you can share your work in the comments.

 Ps.
-If you are posting on other social media, add the hashtags to make your works easier to find!
+If you are posting on other social media, add hashtags to make your artworks easier to be found!

 Who created Talecember?

 The Talecember challenge was created by Faran – u/Faranesque, in 2020, and posted on the subreddit r/worldbuilding.
 The challenge was well received and immediately gained followers.